Sundown, a cold December day, Portland, Oregon – is that the new Kinn Cascade Flyer frame?

 In case you are curious, our name Kinn was inspired by two words:

-Unfortunately KinKinectic was quite a mouthful and KineticKin sounded like a cartoon character.
-So, late one caffeinated winter evening we simply doubled up the ‘n’ in kin to represent the double meaning and … it looked good.
+However KinKinectic was to much a mouthful and KineticKin was surely a cartoon character.
+So, late one caffeinated winter evening we simply doubled up the ‘n’ in kin to represent the double meaning and …

-So we adopted kinn to mean “family in motion”, named our enterprise Kinn Bikes and drank the rest of our coffee in contemplative silence.
+So we adopted kinn to mean “family in motion”, named our enterprise Kinn Bikes and drank the rest of our coffee in contented silence.

 I like wood, the look, feel and smell of it.
 I like it alive and i liked it planked and planed.
 Turns out I like grass too, for bamboo (a giant grass) is the final winner for the rear rack deck.